adon-cloudcannon/landing-page-test/src/collections/posts/recap-cloudcannon-features-and-improvements-q3-2023.md

 There’s a lot here!
 It feels like we’ve already packed a year’s worth of work into the CMS, and this isn’t even our final form.
 In brief, everything here is aimed at improving the day-to-day workflow with CloudCannon, both for developers, technical editors, and non-technical client users.

 * We now automatically give new sites a sensible name based on the source, if you haven’t named them deliberately.
-* CloudCannon can now auto-detect build settings for Astro sites.
 * You can now describe your site changes to your team, either with a templated message or as free text. <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/formatting-your-commit-messages/">Commit message templates</a>&nbsp;are now available to all users, with a large text area for editing by default.
 * MDX is now supported in the Content Editor, and we’ve added MDX syntax highlighting in the Source Editor. 🎉
+* You can now configure the color of icons in the CloudCannon interface, using the&nbsp;`preview.icon_color`&nbsp;option.
 * We’ve increased the maximum size for uploaded .zip files to 500mb, and added the option to exclude your .git folder for a smaller download size.
 * We’ve made ongoing incident reports more visible from the login page.
 * You’ll now see automated suggestions for several common build issues.